-Spring barley is on the rise thanks to an increasing interest in spring cropping, with an Andersons crop area forecast from November suggesting that the spring barley area is estimated to be nearly 3% up on 2017, at 776,000 hectares.
+The Anderson's crop area forecast for 2020 is suggesting that the spring barley area could be 6.4% up on 2019, at 761,000 hectares.
 With more growers looking to plant spring barley for distilling or brewing, they need to do everything possible to make a success of the crop.

 “The main challenge with growing spring barley is achieving the quality,” says John Murrie, Agrochemical Manager at Scotgrain Agriculture, “It’s a premium product, so there are a lot of quality parameters the crop needs to meet, like soundness of the grain and 98% or above germination.”